-7.9.1.6.
-Determining What Items Will Generate The Fault Condition
+7.9.1.7.
+Determining What Items Will Generate the Fault Condition

+l· Fault definitions

-Fault definitions Fault condition 1
+Fault condition 1

+•

-This control provides a list of items that may generate a fault condition.
+This control provides a list of items (see Table 7-5) that may generate a fault condition.
 Use the toggle switch to travel up and down this list and the pushbutton to enable or disable the item from the fault condition criteria.
 Enabled items will be shown with a check mark.